omnibor/site/content/resources/whitepaper.md

 Let us look briefly at these three adoption requirements in more detail to understand the implications for (and, at least, one motivation for hesitancy in uptake of) volunteer-maintained open source projects.

 1. Current tooling to generate SBOM documents requires effort on the part of every OSS project maintainer to integrate with their build systems.
-While full SBOM generation *could* be integrated into compilers and linkers, as we propose for OmniBOR, many view the complexity as overly burdensom on small projects, [creating a source of friction](https://opensource.com/article/21/8/open-source-maintainers) that has and may continue to hamper adoption.
+While full SBOM generation *could* be integrated into compilers and linkers, as we propose for OmniBOR, many view the complexity as overly burdensome on small projects, [creating a source of friction](https://opensource.com/article/21/8/open-source-maintainers) that has and may continue to hamper adoption.
 On the other hand, due to the pervasiveness of Git itself, we believe a minimalist approach that *already feels familiar* will be better received by this long tail of OSS projects.

 2. One obstacle in the distribution and adoption of SBOMs has been competing standards (see the "Landscape" document for examples in addition to SPDX).
 By proposing to capture only the bare minimum metadata necessary to enable this scenario, we believe this proposal will avoid the ongoing debates about competing standards. *N.B.: Early socialization of this idea has received fairly wide support for the principle of a minimalist disk-based representation of the artifact dependency graph.*